Why won’t my baby sleep in their bassinet?

 - If your baby has reflux then try to keep them upright for 20-30 minutes after a feed before settling them to sleep.

-Settling them in their bassinet
+Settling your baby in their bassinet

 A bassinet is a great place for your newborn to sleep until they are around 4 months old.
 It is easily transportable so you can move it from one room to another around the house.
 This is important as safe sleep guidelines recommend that your baby sleep in the same room as you for the first six months.